 - A substance used to slow the chemical reaction that causes rust.

-- A cleaning process that utilizes at least two solvents to achieve the cleaning and rinsing.
-The action of cleaning results from the combination of the characteristics of each solvent involved, which are selected for the greatest optimization of the system in relation to the particular contaminants involved.
+- A cleaning process that utilizes at least two solvents to achieve cleaning and rinsing.
+The action of cleaning results from the combination of the characteristics of each solvent involved; these solvents are selected according to the particular contaminants involved.

 - A solvent or combined material for removing grease, oils, or fat from substrates.

 - Water that has enhanced purity resulting from the elimination of ionic species.

 - A solution that is a combination of surfactants of hydrophobic and surfactants of hydrophilic material for making grease and oil water soluble.
 Cleaning is actually done when the soil attaches to the hydrophobic group and when the detergent soil mixture is emulsified in the water; the detergent’s cleaning capabilities are increased through the addition of builders or other additives.

 - Diphase Solvents

 - Solvent cleaners that have an insoluble aqueous level that is typically utilized along with paint strippers; when combined with denser chlorinated solvents, the water becomes the upper level.